reallyreadit/blog/_posts/2021-01-18-lets-talk-about-moderation.markdown

 Rinse and repeat.

 It works.
 In our entire history, we have not had a single report of abuse.
 We have not had to hide or delete a single comment or article.
 But we're most proud of the fact that the entire information environment is completely transparent and decentralized.
-What makes Readup so powerful is that no individuals on the platform is particularly powerful.
+What makes Readup so powerful is that no individual on the platform is particularly powerful.

-A few months ago, immediately after we published our new [Privacy Policy](https://readup.com/privacy), I tried to post it on /r/privacy, one of the largest privacy-focused online communities on the planet.
+A few months ago, immediately after we published our new [Privacy Policy](https://readup.com/privacy), I tried to post it on the reddit privacy sub, /r/privacy, one of the largest privacy-focused online communities on the planet.
 A few hours later, I got a message from a moderator that my post had been removed.

 Gatekeepers peeve me, but I decided to play along.
 I was genuinely interested in forming a relationship with the mods.

-I explained why I thought my topic fit the sub and the audience and followed all the rules.
+I explained why I thought my topic fit the sub and how I followed all the rules.
 My post was about readability - what it means and why it matters.
 Why it *should* matter.
 I particularly wanted to hear from other early-stage entrepreneurs.

 The mod would have none of it.